anjalis17/win2024-cs107e-project/README.md

  - https://codeincomplete.com/articles/javascript-tetris/ -- Our hex representation of the rotational configurations for each tetris piece was inspired from this site.
 This structure facilitated a super efficient way to iterate over the squares of each tetris piece using bit shifting!
 (The rest of the Javascript code on this site was not used, consulted, or referenced.)

 ## Sharing Code
-Our code for i2c.c (a slighly more robust version which checked for outgoing addresses to be ACK'ed) was shared with Sazzad and Aditri's teams.
-They both said they would cite us.
-Thought it was worth mentioning here for good measure.
+Our code for i2c.c (a slighly more robust version which checked for outgoing addresses to be ACK'ed) was shared with [classmates'] teams.

 ## Self-evaluation
 ### How well was your team able to execute on the plan in your proposal?